CassiusCle/Thesis_GRN_Comparison_CH/README.md

 R script that imports the raw data sources and merges them into the right format.
 The output is one table for the gene expression data and one for the metadata.

 #### script\_1.1.2\_data\_filtering.R
-R script that implements the data filtering steps described in Section \ref{sec:data}.
+R script that implements the data filtering steps described in Section 3.
 The output is the filtered expression data set.

 ### normalisation
 #### script\_1.2.1\_normalisation\_hpc.R
-R script that implements the scone workflow from \cite{cole2019performance} on the HPC cluster.
+R script that implements the scone workflow from Cole et al. (2019) on the HPC cluster.
 This workflow implements a variety of normalisation configurations and scores these configurations using different metrics.
-This comparison is described in detail in Appendix \ref{app:intermediate_results:normalisation}.
-It outputs a data object containing both the scores from the comparison as the different normalised data sets.
+This comparison is described in detail in Appendix C. It outputs a data object containing both the scores from the comparison as the different normalised data sets.

 #### script\_1.2.2\_run\_normalisation\_comparison\_hpc.sh
 Shell script used for running script 1.2.1 on the HPC cluster.
 It does not have any output itself.